baylearn-org/www/welcome.md

 BayLearn 2024 will be hosted in person at Apple in Cupertino.
 Exact location and direction will be shared later with confirmed attendees.

 ### Key Dates
+ * Call for Abstract: June 12th, 2024 (see submissions page)
- * Abstract submission deadline: date TBD
+ * Abstract submission deadline: July 15th, 2024 11:59pm PDT
- * Acceptance notifications: date TBD
+ * Acceptance notifications: Aug 9th, 2024
  * BayLearn 2024 Symposium: Thu, Oct 10th 2024

 ### Mailing List